idrach55/portfolio/README.md

 #### <code>sector</code>
 Consists of SPY as a broad market factor, then a beta-hedged spread (vs SPY) for each XL-sector ETF.
 Easily outlines under/over-weight sector exposures compared to the S&P 500.

+### Portfolio Monte Carlo
+The class <code>analytics.MCPortfolio</code> runs generates simulated portfolio paths using a multi-asset GARCH model.
+It takes as inputs a basket, tax brackets, optional withdrawal amount and fees, number of paths, and time horizon.

+#### Underlying Dynamics
+A GARCH(1,1) model with Normal innovations is fit to each security.
+A correlation matrix is computed among the residuals <code>u_t / sigma_t</code> to parameterize a multivariate Normal which is sampled as the noise for the simulation.

+#### Portfolio Building
+The class outputs quarterly values.
+It keeps constant weights, rebalancing quarterly with capital gains taxes.
+It also pays roughly the appropriate income or qualified dividend tax rate on each security.
+Withdrawals  and fees are also taken out quarterly if specified.